 Intrusion Detection System (IDS) for the Power Grid

-Most national security regulations require the usage of network intrusion detection systems (IDS) for monitoring the process networks of critical infrastructure.
+Most national security regulations recommend the usage of network intrusion detection systems (IDS) for monitoring the process networks of critical infrastructure.
 There are many attack vectors in operational technology (OT) networks in power plants and substations, for example via maintenance PCs and remote access connections.
-The risk is even greater when it comes to the known vulnerabilities of SCADA systems, protection, and control devices.
+Substations also pose a large attack vector for attacking control center networks from the inside.
+This risk is amplified through numerous known vulnerabilities of SCADA systems, protection, and control devices which cannot be patched.

-StationGuard has been tailor-made for energy systems and substations.
-It continuously monitors network traffic and anomalies to detect cyberattacks, security threats, and prohibited activities.
+StationGuard has been tailor-made for control centers, power plant, and substation networks.
+It continuously monitors network traffic and anomalies to detect cyber attacks, security threats, and prohibited activities.
 With its deep understanding of the power grid, the intrusion detection software StationGuard provides a very low number of false alarms and actionable alert messages.
 It performs deep packet inspection (DPI) for an unmatched number of energy system protocols.
 The IDS provides cybersecurity in power grids without complexity: Its interface is easy to understand for OT and IT participants in the incident response process.

 StationGuard integrates easily into many 3rd-party security operations center (SOC) solutions, such as security information and event management (SIEM), asset inventory management (CMDB), and ticketing systems.

-StationGuard runs on the RBX1 hardware and is a tailor-made IDS solution for protecting substation automation and SCADA systems against cyber threats and zero-day attacks.
+StationGuard is a tailor-made IDS solution for protecting power utility automation systems against cyber threats and zero-day attacks.
 It runs autonomously – a permanent connection to a central server is not needed.

 We offer more solutions for cybersecurity in energy systems to ease the daily work of Protection and Control Engineers as well as OT/IT security officers: